 - Experience the ground-shaking sensation of an earthquake at the Natural History Museum.

 - Visit the Science Museum to ogle the Command Module of Apollo 10, a spacecraft that went around the moon in 1969.

-- Learn how people lived by peering into the miniature world of historic dolls’ houses at the V&A Museum of Childhood.
+- Learn how people lived by peering into the miniature world of historic dolls’ houses at Young V&A.

 - Wonder at Egyptian mummies at the British Museum.

 - Swot up on modern art at Tate Modern’s dedicated Family Zone.

 - Let your imagination run wild at the Discover Children’s Story Centre.

 London is home to a number of world-famous arenas that play host to major music and sporting events:

 - Take a grounds tour of the iconic Kia Oval cricket stadium